-- Day 6-9: Make your way to Santiago where you can explore the urban city and meets the old city.
-While Santiago is highly-developed with lots of high-rise buildings, exploring the area long enough, you will come across the undisturbed part of the city.
+- Day 6-9: Make your way to Santiago, where you can explore the urban city and meet the old city.
+While Santiago is highly developed with lots of high-rise buildings, exploring the area long enough, you will come across the undisturbed part of the city.

 - Day 10-15: Now, off to the Patagonia region.
-Head to Coyhaique, from here you can visit El Fraile if you want to ski, but this place is mostly for young children and beginners.
+Head to Coyhaique, from here, you can visit El Fraile if you want to ski, but this place is mainly for young children and beginners.

 - From here, you can enjoy a magnificent area filled with penguins at Isla Magdalena.
-A little bit up north, from Puerto Natales, you can hop into a Patagonian Fjords tour and of course, visit Torres del Paine National Park.
+A little bit up north, from Puerto Natales, you can hop into a Patagonian Fjords tour and, of course, visit Torres del Paine National Park.

-Now, for our airport lovers, you can visit all these three countries in 3 weeks, however, remember that you will have to choose just one place in each country.
-Personally, I don’t recommend this because the distance is too much and you will spend so much time at the airport, connecting flights, and buses.
+Now, for our airport lovers, you can visit all these three countries in 3 weeks.
+However, remember that you will have to choose just one place in each country.
+Personally, I don’t recommend this because the distance is too much and you will spend so much time at the airport, connecting flights and buses.

 If you really want to, the places I recommend you to combine are: